jfalcou/eve/README.md

 ## FAQ

  - **Why C++20 ?** Because we want to be able to use modern design components like Concepts, and later on, Modules.
-C++14 is ofr 2014.
+C++14 is for 2014.
    We fully know it may hinders adoption in some situation, but we're not running a race.
 We value proper design and API choice over complex retro-compatibility.

- - **Why this instead of std::simd or any other libraries?** EVE is a playground for testing proper design and implementation decision for such libraries.
+ - **Why this instead of std::simd or any other libraries?** EVE is a playground for testing proper design and implementation decisions for such libraries.
 Vc and its standard version are fine pieces of work but we aim at pushing the envelop in term of API and implementation without any standard restriction.
 We will try, however, to keep up with standard naming as much as possible.

  - **Is this Boost.SIMD v42.69?** Yes and no. This reimplementation is based on slightly different premises and some radical new ideas.
-All results exhibited by all our previous Boost.SIMD papers still holds and we'll try to improve upon.
+All results exhibited by all our previous Boost.SIMD papers still hold and we'll try to improve upon.

- - **I want to help!** Good, we need tests on exotic configuration, maybe a stable PPC test machines.
+ - **I want to help!** Good, we need tests on exotic configuration, maybe a stable PPC test machine.
    Write code, make it fail so we can improve for use cases we may have missed.
 Fork and hack away.
-   We would also value input (even harsh ones) on how we ue our CI infrastructure or how our CMake looks.
+   We would also value input (even harsh ones) on how we use our CI infrastructure or how our CMake looks.
    We tried our best but those elements are complex all by themselves.

  ## License